MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 ### Default LwM2M version

-The default LwM2M version used by this converted is `1.1`.
+The default LwM2M version used by this converter is `1.1`.

 [Timestamp Hierarchy](#timestamp-hierarchy) is implemented to catch error related to missing timestamp resources in version `1.0`.